TIBCOSoftware/js-visualize/Readme.md

 - Set up [Github pages](#github-pages) for your fork
 - If you already forked the repo earlier - [reset](#how-to-reset-your-fork-to-mirror-original-repo) your fork's `master` branch to mirror the original repo's `master` branch
-- Made necessary changes to the `slatedocs/source/index.html.md` file in your fork
+- Make necessary changes to the `slatedocs/source/index.html.md` file in your fork
 - If new jsfiddle sample should be added or updated - [do necessary changes](#add-new-jsfiddle-sample) as well
 - Test changes by [running build](#build-docs) or by using [dev server](#start-dev-server)
 - Once changes are completed - push them to github (forked repo)